atlassian/data-center-helm-charts/docs/docs/containers/BITBUCKET.md

 If you have been mounting any files to `${JAVA_HOME}` directory in `eclipse-temurin` based container, JAVA_HOME in UBI JDK17 container is set to `/usr/lib/jvm/java-17`.

 Also, if you have been mounting and running any custom scripts in the container, UBI-based images may lack some tools and utilities that are available out of the box in `eclipse-temurin` tags.
-If that's the case, see "Building your own image".
+If that's the case, see [Building your own image](#building-your-own-image).

 ## Building your own image

 * Clone the Atlassian repository at https://bitbucket.org/atlassian-docker/docker-atlassian-bitbucket-server/
 * Modify or replace the [Jinja](https://jinja.palletsprojects.com/) templates under `config`; _NOTE_: The files must have the `.j2` extensions.
-However you don't have to use template variables if you don't wish.
+However, you don't have to use template variables if you don't wish.
 * Build the new image with e.g: `docker build --tag my-bitbucket-image --build-arg BITBUCKET_VERSION=8.x.x .`
 * Optionally push to a registry, and deploy.

 ## Supported architectures

-Currently the Atlassian Docker images are built for the `linux/amd64` target platform; we do not have other architectures on our roadmap at this point.
-However the Dockerfiles and support tooling have now had all architecture-specific components removed, so if necessary it is possible to build images for any platform supported by Docker.
+Currently, the Atlassian Docker images are built for the `linux/amd64` target platform; we do not have other architectures on our roadmap at this point.
+However, the Dockerfiles and support tooling have now had all architecture-specific components removed, so if necessary it is possible to build images for any platform supported by Docker.